GoogleCloudPlatform/compute-image-tools/README.md

 ## Daisy (WIP)

-Daisy is a GCE workflow tool for running image type workflows on GCE.
+Daisy is a GCE workflow tool.
+Documentation and code still very much a work in progress.

 ## Export tool